HoustonRuby/rails_girls/03_messages/edit_an_existing_chirp.md

 <% end %>
 ```

-Now, if we go to an [edit page](http://localhost:3000/chirps/2/edit) of a chirp, we should see something like:
+Now, if we go to an edit page of a chirp, like the one at [http://localhost:3000/chirps/2/edit](http://localhost:3000/chirps/2/edit), we should see something like:

 ![](../images/chrome_edit.png)